|

 View

-style of deRosa, but with no signature.
-Lovely purple glass beads, green
+flower brooch with lovely purple glass beads, green

 Rarity~